Kuvarii/Kuvarii/README.md

--  Ya-hoo~ I'm Kuvarii, the cause of human suffering~
+-  Ya-hoo!
+I'm Kuvarii, the cause of human suffering~
 -  I know, to an extent, C#, C++, Javascript, and HTML.
 -  Working with me would likely be a mistake, so I'd advise caution if you decide to take that course of action.